Skip to content

-Jennifer Mankoff, a white, Jewish woman with an invisible disability.
+Jennifer Mankoff, a white, Jewish woman.
 She is smiling broadly and standing casually in the Allen Center atrium

 Jennifer Mankoff, Director